plexswap/Plexswap-Docs/reference/tokenomics/waya-control-supply.md

 ## How WAYA supply is reduced without a hard cap

-The chefs aim to **make deflation higher than emission** by building deflationary mechanisms into PlexSwap's products.
+The farmers aim to **make deflation higher than emission** by building deflationary mechanisms into PlexSwap's products.
 The goal is for more WAYA to leave circulation than the amount of WAYA that's produced.

 ### Reducing block emissions